International Re-Adoption:

 What Is The Benefit Of Re-Adopting a Child?

-A re-adoption is necessary to obtain a US birth certificate.
+A re-adoption is necessary to obtain a U.S. birth certificate.

 Can The Age Of The Child Be Changed?

 Yes.
 The child’s age can be changed in a re-adoption.
 In situations where it becomes clear that the age of the child born in a foreign country in inaccurate, it is possible to change the age of the child in a decree of re-adoption.
 A dentist can determine a child’s age by examining the child’s teeth; a medical provider can also determine a child’s age by reviewing a bone scan.
-If the dentist or medical provider makes such a determination, the matter is presented to court and the child’s age is changed in the decree.
+If the dentist or medical provider makes such a determination, evidence is presented to court and the child’s age is changed in the decree.